Eighty Five Seasons: Living Data

 This work takes 31,412 days of daily global temperature measurements and renders them as something you want to stay with.
 The abstract beauty draws you in.
 The realisation of what's underneath holds you there.
 Charts explain.
 Art provokes.

 In a world flooded with AI generated imagery, where any image can be produced from a text prompt, this work goes in the opposite direction.
-Every piece is provably rooted in real data.
+Every piece is rooted in real data.
 Every composition could only exist because this specific dataset exists.
 Nothing is interchangeable.
-Nothing could belong to anyone else.
+Nothing could belong to anything else.

 The work